gamecook/Impact-Bootstrap/readme.md

 ##Change Log
 **v0.4.0-alpha**

+**This is a major update due to the number of classes that have been refactored **

 * Added Resident Raver demo game to bootstrap.
 * Refactored door, elevator, item, platform & weapon into base entities.
 You now need to extend these directly to use them.
 Look at the Resident Raver demo code for working examples of each.
 * Due to refactoring entities into base entities removed most of the non-generic images form the bootstrap media/images directory.
 * Added new mini-map class *(still needs work to allow it to be more flexible)*.
 * Added 3rd part plugins into the project folder.
 Resident Raver depends on a few of these plugins.
 They have been modified slightly to sit inside of their own directory and include license and readme files.
+* Noticed a bug in the bootstrap that breaks support for iOS and possibly Android.
+Will address in next release.

 **v0.3.0-alpha**